-Volkswagen Golf GTI years to avoid — most common problems
+Best and worst Volkswagen Golf GTI years — which to avoid

-Over eight generations, the GTI became a synonym for refined sporty driving and perfectly balanced cornering.
-The only problem is – there are some Volkswagen Golf GTI years to avoid, and our guide will shed some light on these and recommend the best ones up-to-date.
+Over eight generations, the GTI became a synonym for refined sporty driving and perfectly balanced cornering, but the problem is – there are some Volkswagen Golf GTI years to avoid.
+These are affected by various issues from engine cooling trouble to transmission faults, so it’s crucial to stay updated when buying one.

 Most common Volkswagen Golf GTI problems

 Ever since its debut back in 1976, the Golf GTI represented something unique and special in the European market.
 Still, it didn’t have the power to cope with other hot hatches up until the fifth generation, but we’ll get to that.
-For now, it’s time to focus on its main problems through generations, and there have been quite a few.
+For now, it’s time to focus on its main problems through generations, and there have been quite a few since there were some Mk5 problems on one hand and different sets of issues for Golf GTI Mk6, and so on for every generation.

 The main problem of the Mk7 Golf GTI exported to the US market is the issue of steering and stabilizers.
 This problem also caused an official recall back in 2014 and it was mostly concerning the 2014-2015 GTI model.
 Namely, because of this issue, the stabilizer fasteners were at risk of getting loose and therefore compromising the steering and handling of the car.